Botanic Gardens (Belfast): Other features

 The gardens contain another glasshouse, the Tropical Ravine House.
 Built by head gardener Charles McKimm in 1889, it features a unique design.
 A sunken ravine runs the length of the building, with a balcony at each side for viewing.
 The most popular attraction is the Dombeya, which flowers every February.

 The Palm House and the Tropical Ravine House were symbols of Belfast's growing industrial might and prosperity in the Victorian era and attracted over 10,000 visitors a day.

 The gardens also feature one of the longest herbaceous borders in the UK and Ireland.
 There is also a rose garden built in 1932 and various species of tree, including the hornbeam-oak.
 A statue of Lord Kelvin stands at the Stranmillis Road entrance.

+Global Medicine Garden

+n 2019, Friends of Belfast Botanic Gardens developed a Global Medicine Garden on a next to the newly restored Tropical Ravine.
+The garden is managed for wildlife and so neither pesticides or herbicides are used, while compost and leaf mould are made on-site and larger supplies of compost are peat-free.